5/28 – Ecology/Forestry Internship with USGS – NM

 - Mentoring and training undergraduate student researchers.

 Applicants must have a B.S. in Biology or a related field, and would ideally have experience with greenhouse, field, and/or lab experiments.
 Recent graduates are encouraged to apply—this would be a good opportunity to obtain research experience for recent graduates interested in eventually pursuing graduate degrees or permanent research jobs.
 One year of funding is available, but may be extended dependent on the technician’s performance and the availability of funding.
 Salary will be $39,000 plus benefits.
 The position is available immediately, although the start date is flexible.
-Interested parties should apply at: https://hrms.iu.edu/psc/PH1PRD_PUB/EMPLOYEE/HRMS/c/HRS_HRAM_FL.HRS_CG_SEARCH_FL.GBL?Page=HRS_APP_SCHJOB_FL&Action=U. Applicants are welcome to discuss the position with PI Lau before applying (jenlau@iu.edu) and can find out more information about the Lau lab at: https://www.laulab.com/.
+Interested parties should apply at: https://hrms.iu.edu/psc/PH1PRD_PUB/EMPLOYEE/HRMS/c/HRS_HRAM_FL.HRS_CG_SEARCH_FL.GBL?Page=HRS_APP_SCHJOB_FL&Action=U, position 315799.
+Applicants are welcome to discuss the position with PI Lau before applying (jenlau@iu.edu) and can find out more information about the Lau lab at: https://www.laulab.com/.
 Evaluation of applications will begin 20 May 2025 and continue until the position has been filled.

 4/16 – Osprey Project Field Technicians – IL